 I could barely find any tips about this, for some reason?
 So when I found something that worked for me I had to share!
 I am so glad I did this.
 First, I got some gallon-sized plastic bags and some basic white sticky labels.
-(I made a printable template so I could share them with you!
-Keep scrolling for the downloads.)
+I made a printable template so I could share them with you!

-I sorted everything into seasons, sizes and categories, for example; Onesies/Newborn, Summer/3-6 months, Fall/6-12 months.
-You get the idea.
-I put like items in bags together and labeled them so that when little miss #2 is in need of some tiny jeggings next fall, I can just grab the Pants/6 months bag and we’ll be good to go!
+I put like items into these gallon sized and jumbo sized bags, and then labeled them so that when little miss #2 is in need of some tiny jeggings next fall, I can just grab the “pants/6 months” bag and we’ll be good to go!

 As you can see below, these labels are totally customizable to what you need!

 Once you have printed both sets of labels, you can cut the size labels out and stick them to the bottom of the category labels.
 Easy as pie.
 Once all of your clothes are labeled and in bags, they are ready to be stored!
 I made sure to get all the air out of the bags before sealing them so that they wouldn’t take up any extra space.
 For now, mine are in a chest in the nursery, but they would be safe and sound in a plastic bin in the attic or basement too!

 Tell me, do you have any more tips on how to organize baby clothes for the next baby?
 I am always happy to hear what other people have done!!

 Check out some of our other tips for getting ready for a new baby:

 Pin this for later: